bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

              - https://www.fec.gov/data/browse-data/?tab=bulk-data
          * Use IRS charitable contribution data?
              - YoY?
+ - __Add "spoiler" slide about what we did at WFAA, give away _some_ of the results at the beginning.
+Possible visual: spreadsheet arrow to four circles with clusters, how might be used__
 - What is Unsupervised Learning
      + Really helpful for exploratory analysis
      + Important to know your goals when doing an analysis.
 It seems like we get asked for a lot of "predictions", when we're not actually trying to predict anything at all/don't have something to predict.